Travel Better: 15 Best Ways to Help Locals While Travelling

 9. Know the difference between partaking & misappropriating

 Here’s another sensitive topic: misappropriation of culture and other markers of identity.
 Personally, I am more forgiving in this department, because I use genuineness of intention as a moral gauge.
 But I know of others who passionately gatekeep culture with no holds barred.
 To err on the safe side, be sure to comprehend the significance of every cultural item you come across before trying it yourself.
-Don’t use these items or partake of practices out of context.
+Don’t use these items or partake in practices out of context.
 Remember: Carry them with utmost pride and care.

 Say, for example, you were handed a piece of jewelry used historically for death rituals.
 We don’t think it would go with your tank top and shorts; and most definitely that memory won’t age well if you immortalise it with a selfie, complete with finger hearts and sunglasses.
-It’s really not that complicated.
+It’s not that complicated.
 Just be respectful, and do all things with consent!
 Seeing you value their heritage will also help locals take more pride in their identity.

 10. Learn a few words in the local language